wustep/journo/README.md

 ### setup
 1. Follow the instructions in https://www.notion.so/help/create-integrations-with-the-notion-api to create a Notion integration and receive an API key!
-2. Share the desired files with the Notion integration added to your workspace.
+2. Share the desired pages and databases in your workspace with the Notion integration.
 3. With NPM installed, run `npm install` and in this root directory.
 Optionally use `npm install -g` instead to install globally so you can use the command `journo` directly.
 4. Use `npm build` to build the codebase.
 5. Now, you can use either `npm run journo [command]` or `journo [command]` (if you used `-g` flag above) to execute commands below!